 - With the wooden skewer, poke 8 - 10 small holes, close together, in and around the corner of the bag containing the frosting.
 You can make the holes smaller or larger by either poking all the way through to the thickest part of the skewer, or just using the tip of the skewer.
 Adjust the frosting pattern by widening some holes if needed, or adding more.

 - Pipe the frosting onto the donuts in a circular shape until you are happy with the appearance of the "nests."

-- Fill each donut with a marshmallow Peep or chocolate eggs.
+- Fill the center of each frosted donut with a marshmallow Peep or chocolate eggs.

-- Serve immediately (recommended), or store at room temperature for 1 - 2 hours, tightly covered.
-Refrigerate any leftovers, tightly covered, for up to 1 day.
+- For best results, serve immediately (recommended), or store at room temperature for 1 - 2 hours, tightly covered.
+Leftovers can be kept at room temperature, tightly covered, for 1 - 2 days.

-- If your frosting ends up too runny or too stiff, don't worry, here's what to do: For too thin frosting, just sprinkle in a small amount of extra powdered sugar (start with about 1 tbsp.).
+4. If your frosting ends up too runny or too stiff, don't worry, here's what to do: For too thin frosting, just sprinkle in a small amount of extra powdered sugar (start with about 1 tablespoon).
 Whisk that in and add a little more if needed, until the frosting holds its shape well on the whisk or beater.
 For too thick frosting, add only a couple drops of extra milk at a time, whisking or beating in between, until the correct consistency is achieved.
 A very small amount of liquid can change a lot, so go slow!
-For a visual reference, see the picture in the blog post under the subsection “Frosting consistency.”